On the Equivalence of Zero-Sum Games and Conic Programs: Introduction

-In order to prove the almost equivalence, we split the present work into two main parts (Sections \ref{sec:3} and \ref{sec:4}), each dealing with one direction of the equivalence.
-In the first part, we address the open problems raised by Kuhn and Tucker by introducing a wide class of two-player zero-sum games that can be described and solved by a primal-dual pair of conic linear problems.
-More specifically, we show that in every two-player zero-sum game $G=(S,T,u)$ with a bilinear payoff function of the form $u(x,y)=\langle y,Ax\rangle$, for some linear operator $A$, and strategy sets $S,\;T$ that are \textit{cone-leveled}, the generalized minimax equation always holds, and the game value $v$ is equal to $1/V$, where $V$ is the common optimal value of a primal-dual pair of conic linear problems, provided that strong duality holds for that specific pair.
-Informally, a cone-leveled set $S$ defined here, is the intersection of a convex cone $C$ with a, possibly infinite, number of hyperplanes (see Definition \ref{def:2.2}).
-The primal-dual pair associated with the game, and whose common optimal value is equal to $V$, is of the form: \hypertarget{primaldual}{} \hypertarget{primal}{} \hypertarget{dual}{} where $C,\;K$ are convex cones related to the geometric structure of the cone-leveled strategy sets $S,\;T$, respectively, $C^*,\;K^*$ are their positive duals, $A$ is the operator associated with the payoff function of the game, and $A^*$ is its adjoint operator.
-Further, we show that in the special case where the strategy sets $S,\;T$ of the players are \textit{bases}\footnote{This is the standard definition that appears in the literature (e.g., see Casini and Miglierina \cite{casini2010cones}) regarding convex sets that generate convex cones (also see Definition \ref{def:2.2} below).} of convex cones defined over reflexive Banach spaces, strong duality of the -- associated with the game -- primal-dual pair always holds and it implies the \textit{minimax equation}
+In order to prove this concrete relation between the two theorems, we split the present work into two parts, each one dealing with one direction of the equivalence.
+In the first part, we address the open problems raised by Kuhn and Tucker \cite{kuhn1953contributions} by introducing a wide class of two-player zero-sum games that can be described and solved by a primal-dual pair of conic linear programs.
+In particular, we show that in every two-player zero-sum game $G=(S,T,u)$ with a bilinear payoff function of the form $u(x,y)=\langle y,Ax\rangle$, for some linear operator $A$, and strategy sets $S,\;T$ that are \textit{cone-leveled}, the generalized minimax equation

+always holds and the game value $v$ is equal to $1/V$, where $V$ is the common optimal value of a primal-dual pair of conic programs, provided that a zero-duality gap exists for that specific pair.
+Informally, a cone-leveled set $S$ defined here is the intersection of a convex cone $C$ with a, possibly infinite, number of (parallel) hyperplanes.
+The primal-dual pair associated with the game, and whose common optimal value is equal to $V$, is of the form: \hypertarget{primaldual}{} \hypertarget{primal}{} \hypertarget{dual}{} where $C,\;K$ are convex cones related to the geometric structure of the strategy sets $S,\;T$, respectively, $C^*,\;K^*$ are their positive duals, $A$ is the operator associated with the payoff function of the game, and $A^*$ is its adjoint operator.